 In order to ensure treatment continuity and safety of patients participating in our clinical trials during this worldwide pandemic, several alternative solutions have been put in place and can be accessed if they are available in your area:

-- Study drug can be sent directly to you at home, to ensure that you will receive the study drug even if you are unable to come to the research center/hospital/clinic
+- Investigational study drug can be sent directly to you at home, to ensure that you will receive the investigational study drug even if you are unable to come to the research center/hospital/clinic

 - Telehealth/video consultation can be organized instead of on-site visits